 In test tube 7, as the temperature increased, the red color of the products faded, indicating an equilibrium shift to the left as more reactants were formed.
 This observation leads to the conclusion that the reaction is exothermic.
-For an exothermic reaction, it can be considered that the heat generated by the reaction resides on the product side of the equation, since heat is produced along with the iron(III) thiocyanate ion:
+For an exothermic reaction, the heat generated by the reaction resides on the product side of the equation:

 Fe3+ + SCN– FeSCN2+ + heat

-Thus, if heat is added to the system (by increasing the temperature), the equilibrium shifts to the left.
+When heat was added to the system (by increasing the temperature), the equilibrium shifted to the left.

-For an endothermic reaction, the addition of heat would result in a shift to the right.
-In this case, the red color would have intensified when the temperature was increased if the reaction had been endothermic.

 Applications: